 John started his professional career in the field of broadcasting and worked at WBRZ-TV, the ABC affiliate in Baton Rouge for 23 years.
 He served in various capacities including investigative reporter, news director and station manager.

-Deborah Sternberg is president of Starmount Life Insurance Company, where she oversees and has led the digital transformation of the company’s individual insurance division.
-She also heads corporate communications, compliance, marketing and human resources.
-Sternberg serves on the senior leadership team of Colonial Life & Accident Insurance Company, another Unum Group business.
+Deborah Sternberg is an entrepreneur and former president of Starmount Life Insurance Company, where she oversaw and led the digital transformation of the company’s individual insurance division.
+She also headed the corporate communications, compliance, marketing and human resources teams.
+Sternberg also served on the senior leadership team of Colonial Life & Accident Insurance Company, another Unum Group business.

 Dr. Robert Twilley